npelly/sixfourdeploy/README.md

 # sixfourdeploy

-*Push Android APKs to your device over WIFI.*
+*Install Android APKs over WIFI.*

+Works on any production device, no root required.*

 ### SETUP
 1. Install & run on your Android device (the traditional way)